ItsReflexes/Work-Portfolio/README.md

 Second, in the Interactive data analysis folder, one will see different interactive data analysis charts.
 I made the charts using Pandas and Juypter Notebook.
 I believe it helps to show my analytical skills while having a strong foundation in Python.

-Third, I have several Tableau charts that represent different things.
-Within the Tableau Workbooks, I have applied several concepts like: data cleaning, splitting data information, JOIN on Tableau, and the reorganization of data.
-With data analysis, it's important for one to have a strong foundation data visualization.
+Third, I have several Tableau sheets in my workbook that represent different types of data visualization. ("Orders By State") Within the Tableau Workbooks, I have applied several concepts like: data cleaning, splitting data information, JOIN on Tableau, and the reorganization of data.
+With data analysis, it's important for one to have a strong foundation in data visualization.
 I believe I have strong analytical skills to work with different data formats and platforms to execute accurate analyzation of data.

 Fourth, in the Data Analysis Web App Folder, I have created a web app that collects and sends a user's height value.
 The results are sent to their desired email.
 I created this app using Python, Flask, Heroku and PostgreSQL.
 The link to the web app is https://mp-datashowcase.herokuapp.com/